Learn about Medicare Part D

 - Drugs that are already covered by Medicare Part A and Part B

-View Prescription Drug plans available in your area
+View prescription drug plans available in your area

 What should I know about a plan's drug list?

 Medicare Part D and Medicare Advantage plans have a drug list (also called a formulary) that tells you what drugs are covered by a plan.
-Medicare sets standards for the types of drugs Part D plans must cover, but each plan chooses the specific brand name and generic drugs to include on its formulary.
+Medicare sets standards for the types of drugs Part D plans must cover, but each plan chooses the specific brand-name and generic drugs to include on its formulary.
 Here are some important things to know:

 - A plan's drug list can change from year to year.